SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Algorithmic Details of

+Thus, each flattened index is decomposed into a tuple $(l,\delta)$, where $l$ identifies the historical source scale and $\delta$ specifies the relative position within that scale.

-\item \textbf{Relative Alignment.} Based on the cross-scale self-similarity observation, the sparse attention pattern depends on the \textit{relative} depth between the query and key scales.
-For a query at scale $K$, attending to the $m$-th previous scale should mirror the behavior of scale $S$ attending to its $m$-th previous scale.
-Thus, the target scale level $l'$ at step $K$ is determined by preserving the relative scale offset:
+\item \textbf{Relative Alignment.} Based on the cross-scale self-similarity observation, the sparse attention patterns depend on the \textit{relative scale distance} between the current query scale and the historical key scales.
+Hence, when mapping from the sparse decision scale $S$ to a target scale $k$, we preserve this relative offset.
+Specifically, if a KV index at scale $S$ comes from historical scale $l$, then its aligned source scale at target scale $k$ is